 Are you tired of having to read 20 blogs and watching several Youtube videos to figure out how to do ONE thing?
 Something as basic as migrating blog hosts perhaps?
-I spent an entire weekend completing a migration from Godaddy Managed WordPress to Bluehost Web Blog Hosting.
-After reading fragmented blog post after outdated blog post, and having to piece them together, I am pleased to provide this comprehensive Godaddy WordPress to Bluehost transfer guide!
+It took me an entire weekend to move WordPress site from Godaddy to Bluehost.
+After reading one fragmented and outdated blog post after another, and having to piece them together, I am pleased to provide this comprehensive move WordPress site from Godaddy to Bluehost guide!
 Also included: how to create a new blog on Bluehost.

 - Update Domain records